 But what is a cost effective and accurate way to get a handle on learning agility in pre-employment assessment contexts?

-Focusing on mental agility in the selection process is a great starting point!
+Focusing on learning agility in the selection process is a great starting point!

-There is widespread agreement that mental agility in the form of high working memory capacity is a key component of learning agility.
-Mentally agile people are very good at working with concepts and ideas, and are adept at identifying solutions to difficult problems, dealing with complexity and making fresh connections between seemingly unrelated information.
+There is widespread agreement that high working memory capacity is a key component of learning agility.
+Agile people are very good at working with concepts and ideas, and are adept at identifying solutions to difficult problems, dealing with complexity and making fresh connections between seemingly unrelated information.

 ebilities provides a cost effective and accurate way to assess a job applicant’s mental agility.
 Unlike traditional tests, each ebilities test question is completed under time pressure whereby an answer has to be given within a “cut-off” time, requiring quick thinking and problem solving.